Tyson Campbell: 2022

 On February 3, 2022, the Jacksonville Jaguars hired Doug Pederson as their head coach.
 Defensive coordinator Mike Caldwell chose to have Campbell and Shaquill Griffin remain as the starting cornerbacks along with Darious Williams starting at nickelback.

 On September 12, 2022, Campbell started in the Jaguars' season-opener and recorded three combined tackles (two solo), deflected a pass, and made his first interception of the season on a pass by Carson Wentz to Jahan Dotson during the fourth quarter of a 20–28 loss at the Washington Commanders.
-In Week 6, Campbell collected a season-high 7 solo tackles, a season-high three pass deflections, and a forced fumble in a 27–34 loss at the Indianapolis Colts.
+In Week 6, Campbell collected a season-high 7 solo tackles, a season-high three pass deflections, and a forced fumble in a 34–27 loss at the Indianapolis Colts.
 On January 1, 2023, Campbell had three combined tackles (two solo) and scored the first touchdown of his career when teammate Josh Hines-Allen sacked and forced a fumble by Davis Mills that Campbell subsequently recovered and returned it for a 12-yard touchdown in a 31–3 victory over the Houston Texans.
 In Week 18, he made five combined tackles (three solo), a pass deflection, and set a career-high of three interceptions in a single season when he intercepted a pass from Joshua Dobbs to Treylon Burks in a 20–16 victory over the Tennessee Titans.
 He started all 17 games during the 2022 NFL season and finished with 70 combined tackles (52 solo), three interceptions, 15 passes defensed, one forced fumble, and two fumble recoveries.
 He received an overall grade of 82.1 from Pro Football Focus, which was the fifth highest grade among all qualifying cornerbacks in 2022.
 He also received a defensive grade of 80.8 from PFF, which ranked seventh amongst all cornerbacks.

 2023

-Campbell was expected to takeover as the top cornerback after Shaquill Griffin departed during free agency.
+Campbell was expected to take over as the top cornerback after Shaquill Griffin departed during free agency.
 Head coach Doug Pederson named Campbell a starting cornerback to kick off the season, alongside Darious Williams and Tre Herndon.

 In Week 1, Campbell recorded six solo tackles, deflected a pass, and made his first and only interception of the season from a pass thrown by Indianapolis Colts quarterback Anthony Richardson in a 31–21 win at the Indianapolis Colts.
 He missed two games (Weeks 7–8) due to a hamstring injury.
 After reaggravating the hamstring injury, he was sidelined for two more games (Weeks 11–12).
 Campbell sustained a quadriceps injury and was inactive for another two games (Weeks 14–15).
 On December 31, 2023, Campbell recorded a season-high eight combined tackles (seven solo) and made one pass deflection in a 26–0 win over the Carolina Panthers.
 He finished the 2023 NFL season with a total of 60 combined tackles (41 solo), five pass deflections, and one interception in 11 games and 11 starts.
 Pro Football Focus had Campbell complete the season with an overall grade of 61.5 in 2023.